Interested in Becoming a Volunteer?

 Therapeutic Riding Volunteers!

-We are in need of volunteers to help with our Spring Therapeutic Riding Session, which will begin during the week of March 19th, 20199.
+We are in need of volunteers to help with our Fall Therapeutic Riding Session, which will begin during the week of September 15th and end during the week of November28th, 2020.
 We are asking for a commitment of time for each week of the 10 Week Session.
-Our riders come to the barn on either Tuesday, Wedneday and Thursday evenings from 5:00pm till 8:30pm and Saturday morning from 9:30am till 1:00pm.
+We need help on Tuesday, Wednesday and Thursday early evenings and Saturday mornings.
 If you can help during any of those riding times please let us know.